Terapon jarbua: Habitat and biology

 Terapon jarbua is a euryhaline grunter which can tolerate a wide range of salinities from pure freshwater to up to 70% and so can live in a variety of habitats from purely marine areas through coastal waters, into estuaries, coastal lagoons and freshwater.
 It is mainly a marine species but it may move quite far up rivers where the water is fresh.
-Juveniles of T. jarbua can be numerous in intertidal area where there are sandy and are frequently recorded in tidal pools.
+Juveniles of T. jarbua can be numerous in intertidal areas where there are sandy and are frequently recorded in tidal pools.
 This is a predatory species which feeds on smaller fishes but which also acts as a cleaner fish eating ectoparasites from larger fishes and is known to eat their scales which are high in calories.
-The distinctive colour and small scales of T, jarbua may be an adaptation to avoid attack by its conspecifics.
+The distinctive colour and small scales of T. jarbua may be an adaptation to avoid attack by its conspecifics.
 They will also feed on insects and other invertebrates.
 The juveniles have been reported as being territorial and to have excavated craters in sand, possibly helping them to keep their position as the tide ebbs and flows.
-The young fish between standard lengths between 2 and 5 cm are gregarious but become territorial between 9 and 15 cm.
-They can produce sounds using extrinsic muscles on the swimbladder have been shown to be used for communication and that these sounds to change both as the fish mature and with changes to the fish's environment.
+The young fish between standard lengths of 2 and 5 cm are gregarious but become territorial between 9 and 15 cm.
+They can produce sounds using extrinsic muscles on the swimbladder which have been shown to be used for communication and that these sounds change both as the fish mature and with changes to the fish's environment.
 Although these fish have been reported as juveniles and adults in freshwater, reproduction takes place in the marine environment.